 1.1.
 Investigation and prosecution of UI Fraud in Nevada

-The Nevada Employment Security Division is skilled at finding “red flags” in UI applications that suggest the claimant is lying.
+The Nevada Employment Security Division is skilled at finding “red flags” in UI applications that suggest you are lying.
 If the Division believes fraud may have occurred, the case will be referred to law enforcement.

-Note that a claimant who makes multiple false statements in support of a UI claim face prosecution for just that one claim, not for the multiple misrepresentations:3
+Note that if you make multiple false statements in support of one UI claim, you face prosecution for just that one claim, not for the multiple misrepresentations:3

 Example: Stella is employed full-time in Mesquite but is struggling to pay her bills.
 She fills out an unemployment insurance application and claims to have been laid-off.
 Later the Nevada Employment Security Division calls Stella to ask some questions, and Stella lies about not having a pension.